phsym/prettytable-rs/README.md

 prettytable-rs = "^0.6"
 ```

-The library requires at least `rust v1.9.0` in order to build,
+The library requires at least `rust v1.18.0`.
-while `master` branch only builds starting from `rust v1.13.0`

 ## Basic usage